We have prepared a series of videos to help you get oriented to doing remote library research at MHC:

 Students enrolled in Five College courses are provided with a guest account that will enable access to ebooks that are only available on that campus.
 Additional readings and streaming video may also be available through that campus' course management system (e.g. Moodle, Blackboard, etc.).

-If you need an article or other item that is not readily available to you via LITS, we encourage you to submit an InterLibrary Loan (ILL) request.
-You can read more about our InterLibrary Loan service on this page of the LITS website.
+If you need an article or other item that is not readily available to you via LITS, we encourage you to submit an ILL request.
+You can read more about our InterLibrary Loan service and submit an InterLibrary Loan request here.

 If you have any questions, email email@example.com.